ldsouza/ldsouza.github.io/_posts/2026-03-29-dataflows-gen2.md

 3. Review and publish

 Note: scheduled refresh settings are not carried over by any of these methods.
 Reconfigure refresh after migrating.

 ---

-## Things to Know Before You Start

-**The `DataflowStaging` items must not be deleted.** Fabric creates these automatically in your workspace and uses them for compute across all your Gen2 dataflows.
-Deleting them will break your dataflows.

-**Warehouse destinations require staging.** If you want to write to a Fabric Warehouse, staging must be enabled on the queries.
-Warehouse loading also only supports the same workspace as the dataflow.

-**Nullable column errors.** If Power Query detects a column as non-nullable but the source data contains nulls, the refresh will fail when writing to a destination.
-Fix it by setting the data type explicitly in Power Query using `type nullable text` or `type nullable Int64.Type`.

-**Vacuum your Lakehouse tables regularly.** Delta tables accumulate old files over time.
-Run Maintenance > Vacuum on Lakehouse destination tables to clean up unreferenced files.
-Keep the retention at 7 days minimum.
-If you are using incremental refresh on a table, turn off vacuuming for that table as it can interfere with the process.

-**Fixed schema for Warehouse and Snowflake.** Both require fixed schema, so you cannot use dynamic schema with these destinations.

----